pingcap/docs/reference/transactions/transaction-optimistic.md

 This document introduces the principles of TiDB's optimistic transaction model.
 This document assumes that you have a basic understanding of [TiDB architecture](/architecture.md), [Percolator](https://ai.google/research/pubs/pub36726), and the [ACID](/glossary.md#acid) properties of transactions.

-In TiDB's optimistic locking mechanism, the two-phase commit begins right after the client executes `COMMIT` statement.
+In TiDB's optimistic transaction model, the two-phase commit begins right after the client executes the `COMMIT` statement.
 Therefore, the write-write conflict can be observed before the transactions are actually committed.

 > **Note:**
 >
-> Starting from v3.0.8, TiDB implements the [pessimistic transaction model](/reference/transactions/transaction-pessimistic.md) by default.
-However, this does not affect your clusters if you upgrading from v3.0.7 and earlier to v3.0.8 (and later).
+> Starting from v3.0.8, TiDB uses the [pessimistic transaction model](/reference/transactions/transaction-pessimistic.md) by default.
+However, this does not affect your clusters if you upgrading from v3.0.7 or earlier to v3.0.8 (and later).
 In other words, **only newly created clusters default to using the pessimistic transaction model**.

 ## Principles of optimistic transactions